GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 4. Tracking & Activity Stream

 #### Generic REST Trigger walkthrough, querying
-1. Verify you have a Generic REST trigger
+1. Background on using the Fusion REST API
 2. Create an app-driven orchestration
 3. Submit a payload with Postman
 4. Tracking & Activity Stream